nusretWazowski/web-calculator/README.md

 # web-calculator
-A simple JavaScript calculator demonstrating the use of an object
+A simple JavaScript calculator demonstrating the use of "Class"